LenMetz/TabPFN-medical/README.md

 Full thesis can be found at [here](https://github.com/LenMetz/TabPFN-medical/blob/main/main.pdf)

-Thesis was conducted in cooperation with the M3 research center in Tübingen.
+Thesis was conducted in cooperation with the M3 research center in Tübingen. **Final grade: 1.3**